 The Bridport area offers a huge variety of things to do.
 Here we have broken down the locale to incorporate the finer detail of what the area has to offer.

 Mainly shingle beaches adorn this stretch of the coastline.
-Many on-the-water activities can be enjoyed here including kayaking, diving, snorkeling, sailing and surfing.
+Many on-the-water activities can be enjoyed here including kayaking, diving, snorkelling, sailing and surfing.
 Beach fishing is also popular with a wide variety of species available to be caught for your own barbecue fish supper.

 There is never a dull moment in and around Bridport.
 From the famous Hat Festival to International Stars performing at The Electric Palace.